 Kate, a German girl living in London, goes to a party with some work colleagues.
 Kate’s friend was going to take her to a backstage party to meet George Clooney but has left without her.
 Kate races to the underground train to catch up with her friend.
 However, she falls asleep on the Charing Cross underground platform and awakes to discover that she has been locked into the station for the night.
 A train mysteriously appears and she gets aboard but it appears deserted.
 She discovers that a co-worker Guy has followed, only for him to then try to force himself on her.
 Something then drags Guy off and brutally attacks him, leaving him for dead.
 Fleeing through the tunnels, Kate seeks the help of a homeless couple to try and get out.
 However, the mysterious attacker comes after Kate, seeking to drag her down to its laboratory beneath the tunnels.

 Creep was a striking debut from young British director Christopher Smith.
 Christopher Smith had previously made a handful of shorts and then swiftly announced his talent to the world with Creep.
-Creep clearly showed Smith as a director of considerable promise and he subsequently went onto make the amusing Backwoods Brutality comedy Severance (2006) and then did amazing things with the remarkable timeloop film Triangle (2009), the astonishing Mediaeval horror film Black Death (2010), the tv mini-series Labyrinth (2012) about the quest for the Holy Grail, the Christmas film Get Santa (2014), the thriller Detour (2016) and the ghost story The Banishing (2020).
+Creep clearly showed Smith as a director of considerable promise and he subsequently went onto make the amusing Backwoods Brutality comedy Severance (2006) and then did amazing things with the remarkable timeloop film Triangle (2009), the astonishing Mediaeval horror film Black Death (2010), the tv mini-series Labyrinth (2012) about the quest for the Holy Grail, the Christmas film Get Santa (2014), the thriller Detour (2016), the ghost story The Banishing (2020) and the horror film Consecration (2023).
 [Christopher Smith should not be confused with the American Chris Smith, the co-director of documentaries like American Movie: The Making of Northwestern (1999), The Yes Men (2003) and Collapse (2009)].